assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

 The message order of an ordinary successful Salt Channel session is:

-    Session = M1 M2 M3 M4 AppMessage*
+    Session = M1 M2 E(M3) E(M4) E(AppMessage)*

 The M1, and M4 messages are sent by the client and M2, M3 by the server.
 So, we have a three-way handshake (M1 from client, M2+M3 from server, and M4 from client).
 When the first application message is from the client, this message can be sent together with M4 to achieve a two-way (one round-trip) Salt Channel overhead.
-Application layer message (AppMessage*) are sent by either the client or the server in any order.
+Application layer messages (AppMessage*) are sent by either the client or the server in any order.
+The notation "E()" is used to indicate authenticated encryption; see EncryptedMessage.

-The message order of a successful resumed Salt Channel session is:

-    From client: M1 AppMessage*
-    From server: M2 AppMessage*

-When the first application message is from the client to the server (a common case), a resumed Salt Channel will have a zero-way overhead.
-The first application message can be sent together with M1 before the M2 response from the server.
+A Salt Channel session can also exist of an A1-A2 session allowing the client to ask the server about what protocols it supports:

+    Session = A1 A2

+After A2, the session is finished.

 Message details
 ===============

 This section describes how a message is represented as an array of bytes.
-The size of the messages are know by the layer above.
+The size of the messages are known by the layer above.
 The term *message* is used for a whole byte array message and *packet* is used to refer to a byte array -- either a full message or a part of a message.